djvillafana/webbreaker/README.md

     WEBINSPECT SCAN OPTIONS:
       --settings            WebInspect scan configuration file, if no setting file is specified the ```Default``` file shipped with WebInspect will be used.
+If used WebBreaker will by default check for your file in the repo downloaded from webinspect.ini.
+If your file is not in that repo, you may instead pass this option an absolute file path to your file.
+Ex) --settings Users/Matt/Documents/my_settings_file.xml
       --scan_name           Used for the command 'webinspect scan' as both a scan instance variable and file name.
 Default value is
                             _`WEBINSPECT-<random-5-alpha-numerics>`, or Jenkins global
                             environment variables may be declared, such as $BUILD_TAG.